nais/doc/docs/persistence/postgres.md

 ##### Grant privileges to sql IAM users

 !!! info
-    This is only required once per database instance
+    This is only required once per database instance and should be done before DDL scripts are run in the database, in order to ensure the objects have the right permissions.

 Once the database instance is created, we need to grant the IAM users access to the "public" schema.
 This can either be done by using the default application database user during database creation/migration with scripts (e.g. flyway), or as a one-time setup by using the default postgres user: